Pseudochazara cingovskii: Life cycle

 These species are holometabolous.
 The larvae emerge in late July alongside other species like P. mniszechii tisiphone and P. anthelea amalthea.
-The larvae feed on grasses like Festuca Ovina and Dactylis glomerata.
+The larvae feed on grasses such as Festuca Ovina and Dactylis glomerata.
 They undergo several molts before pupation, which occurs underground.
-The pupae are pale colored, but darken over time.
+The pupae are pale, but darken over time.
 After about a month, the adult emerges from pupa in late January.
-Adults primarily feed on nectar from flowers like Acantholimon and Centaurea.
+Adults primarily feed on nectar from flowers such as Acantholimon and Centaurea.